Home Crosses Pagan symbols & customs Site search

 for his research and images

 There is no prescribed design of these crosses but they often include gory reference to the occult rather than Christianity (see also Kabbalah Cross).
-Instead of angels and cute cherubs, they have demons and nasty looking vampires1.
+Instead of angels and cute cherubs, they have demons and nasty looking vampires.
 With diabolic teeth, sucking blood to drain the victim's life force, giving the vampire immortality.
 The only way to counter a vampire is with a stake through the heart and then fill its mouth with garlic.
 Yes!
-That's what you've come to this web page to read about.
+That's what you've come to this webpage to read about.

 It all seems innocent fun; until these horror-story writers claim that the cross of Christ is powerless against these entities.
 And this is where they cross the boundary and become sacrilegious (which for some people, adds to the fun).